NeoVance/Optopus/README.md

 ### Arguments

 Script arguments are indexed properly, in the order they were received.
-They are set to an array `arguments` of the Optopus object.
-This allows you to have and allow stand-alone script arguments.
+They are set to an array `arguments` of the Optopus\Options object.
+This allows you to have and script arguments that aren't attached to any options.

 ### Smart Help